richardcrabbe/mapping-aussie-weeds/MappingAfricanlovegrass@Cooma2NSW.md

 print(landcoverClass1.size(), 'landcover1');
 print(landcoverClass2.size(), 'landcover2');

-// limit the size to that of the class 1 var landcoverClass2 = landcoverClass2.limit(78)
+// limit class size to that of the class 1 var landcoverClass2 = landcoverClass2.limit(78)

 // merge the feature collection